 Although Improvement Activities (IA) is a new category, the large number of options available make it easy to select the ones that fit your practice.
 Once you have found those, you will be able to score full 15 points in IA.

-Everyone we talked to agreed that it is possible to get the maximum points on both these categories, so I wouldn’t go in further detail on these.
-[Learn more about IA and ACI]
+Everyone we talked to, agreed that it is possible to get the maximum points on both these categories, so I wouldn’t go in further detail on these.
+[Learn more about ACI and IA performance categories]

 The Quality category is the one that everyone is most concerned about, so let’s discuss that.